Poison Pen (1939 film)

 Poison Pen is a 1939 British drama film directed by Paul L. Stein and starring Flora Robson, Reginald Tate and Ann Todd.
-It was based on the 1937 play of the same title by Richard Llewellyn.
+It was written by Esther McCracken, N. C. Hunter, Doreen Montgomery and William Freshman based on the 1937 play of the same title by Richard Llewellyn.
+The film version was made by the Associated British Picture Corporation at their Elstree Studios and opened in London on 4 July 1939.